lindenb/jvarkit/docs/VcfStatsJfx.md

       For the 'contig' Panel, normalize on contig length.
       Default: false
     -o, --output
-      output Directory or zip file.
+      output images in directory or zip file (filename ends with '.zip') or 'R' file (filename ends with '.R' **UNDER CONSTRUCTION**) .
 If defined, the application will exit automatically
     --predictions-per-sample, -pps
       Show Predictions per sample.
       Default: false